-In this section, users can enter the expected fuel inflation rates for each fuel type as well as the overall discount rate.
+In this section, users can enter the expected fuel inflation rates for each fuel type as well as the maintenance cost inflation rate and the overall discount rate.
 Because inflation rates vary depending on fuel type, users can enter the inflation rate for each fuel type for the highest levels of modeling accuracy.